10 Natural Preservatives for Homemade Lotion & Skin Care (+FAQS)

 - Use distilled water.
 Tap water can contain contaminants such as metals, minerals, or bacteria.

-- Store your handmade products in a comfortable area with even humidity and temperatures.
+- Store your DIY products in a comfortable area with even humidity and temperatures.
 A bathroom, with its fluctuating temperatures and humidity is not a good place to store lotions and creams.

-- Sanitize bottles, jars, equipment by spraying with 70% isopropyl alcohol and allowing to air dry.
+- Sanitize bottles, jars, equipment by generously spraying with 70% isopropyl alcohol and allowing to air dry.